patternfly/patternfly-react/packages/react-core/src/next/components/Modal/examples/Modal.md

 ### Basic modals

 Basic modals give users the option to either confirm or cancel an action.

 To flag an open modal, use the `isOpen` property.
 To execute a callback when a modal is closed, use the `onClose` property.

+A modal must have a `<ModalBoxBody>`, containing the main content of the modal.
+The `<ModalBoxHeader>` and `<ModalBoxFooter>` components are not required, but are typically used to display the modal title and any button actions, respectively.

 ```ts file="./ModalBasic.tsx"